Draw A Structural Formula For The Following Compound Bromocyclobutane

 The structural formula is more than just a drawing; it's a key to understanding a molecule's properties:

 • Isomerism: Structural formulas help distinguish between isomers, which are molecules with the same molecular formula but different arrangements of atoms.
-For example, bromobutane (a straight chain) is very different from bromocyclobutane.
+Here's one way to look at it: bromobutane (a straight chain) is very different from bromocyclobutane.

 • Reactivity: The arrangement of atoms and the types of bonds present directly influence how a molecule will react with other chemicals.
 The bromine atom in bromocyclobutane makes it susceptible to certain types of reactions, such as nucleophilic substitution.